 What should I buy?

-Cool boxes are usually made from heavy duty plastic, and they to keep food colder for longer.
+Cool boxes, usually made from heavy duty plastic, tend to keep food colder for longer.
 In most cases, you’ll need to add ice packs to keep the temperature down.
 Weight is a consideration, so depending where you’re using your cooler this will affect your choice.
 A cool box for keeping drinks cold in the garden can be weighty but if you’re travelling on the train to a festival, a lighter option with wheels will be better suited.
 Cool bags are lighter – and once emptied, you can pack them down.
 Again, wheeled options are available.
 In all cases, think about size.
 Do you want to be able to stand a litre bottle upright inside, or perhaps you have a casserole dish that needs to sit comfortably in the base?
 Electric cool bags and boxes with a cigarette-lighter charging cable are ideal if you’re heading on a long car journey.
 They increase the duration of cooling, but they will add more weight.

 What we looked for